jdbit/django-auto-deploy/README.md

 All the sites will be placed to `/var/www/{SITENAME}` directory.
 Before running the script, make sure there is no folder in `/var/www` named as the site you are going to create.

+## Installation logs

 In the working directory `/var/www/$SITENAME` two files will be created:

-`deploy.log` - all the bash script output will be saved to this file, you can check it to ensure there were no errors during the installation process
+* `deploy.log` - all the bash script output will be saved to this file, you can check it to ensure there were no errors during the installation process
-`pass.txt` - a file with SFTP and MySQL passwords.
+* `pass.txt` - a file with SFTP and MySQL passwords.

 The script creates Python virtual environment in `/var/www/{SITENAME}/env` directory, you can activate the virtual environment by this command: